Philip Bobbitt

 Sir Philip Chase Bobbitt (born July 22, 1948) is an American legal scholar and political theorist.
 He is best known for work on U.S. constitutional law and theory, and on the relationship between law, strategy and history in creating and sustaining the State.
-He is currently the Herbert Wechsler Professor of Jurisprudence at Columbia Law School and a distinguished senior lecturer at The University of Texas School of Law.
+He is currently the Herbert Wechsler Professor of Jurisprudence at Columbia Law School and a distinguished senior lecturer at the University of Texas School of Law.

 Henry Kissinger called him "the outstanding political philosopher of our time".
 He is the author of several books, including Constitutional Fate: Theory of the Constitution (1982), The Shield of Achilles: War, Peace and the Course of History (2002), and Terror and Consent: the Wars for the Twenty-first Century (2008).

 Early life and education

 Philip Bobbitt was born in Temple, Texas, on July 22, 1948.
 He is the only child of Oscar Price Bobbitt Jr (1918–1995) and Rebekah Luruth Johnson Bobbitt.
 Oscar Price Bobbitt Jr was the son of Oscar Price Bobbitt Sr (1892–1965) and Maude Wisner, a direct descendant of Henry Wisner of Swiss descent, the only delegate from New York to vote for the Declaration of Independence.
 Rebekah Bobbitt was the daughter of Samuel Ealy Johnson Jr. and Rebekah Baines.
-Her father and grandfather were members of the Texas Legislature; her great grandfather was president of Baylor University.
+Her father and grandfather were members of the Texas Legislature; her great-grandfather was president of Baylor University.
 Her brother was Lyndon B. Johnson, 36th president of the United States from 1963 to 1969.
 Between high school and college, Bobbitt spent a summer with Johnson at the White House.

 At the age of 15, Bobbitt graduated from Stephen F. Austin High School, where he was elected president of the student council, in 1964.
 He then attended Princeton University and graduated with a Bachelor of Arts in philosophy in 1971.
 His student thesis, "On Wittgenstein and a Philosophical Topology," was one of the earliest attempts to argue for an underlying continuity between the Tractatus Logico-Philosophicus and the Philosophical Investigations.
 It was advised by philosopher Richard Rorty.
 While at Princeton, Bobbitt was president of the Ivy Club and Chairman of the Nassau Literary Magazine.

 Bobbitt left Princeton after three semesters to enter AmeriCorps VISTA.
 He worked in a poverty program in an all-black area of Los Angeles for two years before returning to college.
-In 1975 he received his J.D. from Yale Law School, where he was Article Editor of the Yale Law Journal and taught at Yale College.
-It was at Yale that he met Charles L. Black, Jr. (1915–2001), who became a friend and mentor to Bobbitt.
-After graduating from Yale Law School, Bobbitt clerked for Judge Henry Friendly of the United States Court of Appeals for the Second Circuit.
-He received his Ph.D. in modern history from the University of Oxford in 1983 as a member of Nuffield College.
+In 1975, he received his Juris Doctor (J.D.) from Yale Law School, where he was the articles editor of the Yale Law Journal.
+It was at Yale that he met Charles L. Black Jr. (1915–2001), who became a friend and mentor.

+After law school, Bobbitt clerked for Judge Henry Friendly of the United States Court of Appeals for the Second Circuit.
+He then received his D.Phil. in modern history from the University of Oxford in 1983 as a member of Nuffield College.